-Nested in the lap of the Himalayas of Garhwal is the hidden tarn known as
+Nested in the lap of the Himalayas of Garhwal is the hidden town known as

 “Benital”.
-Surrounded by lush greenery of the palm trees with the mesmerizing view of the snow capped mountains, it is a gem situated in the peace and beauty of the Chamoli region, far away from the chaos of the busy hill stations famous among the general public.
-A place yet to be recognized and the path less travelled make Benital worth visiting.
+Surrounded by the lush greenery of the palm trees with the mesmerizing view of the snow-capped mountains, it is a gem situated in the peace and beauty of the Chamoli region, far away from the chaos of the busy hill stations famous among the general public.
+A place yet to be recognized and the path less traveled make Benital worth visiting.

 Best Time to Visit:

 September and October is the best month to visit the place.

 How To Reach:

 The nearest airport is Jolly Grant.
 The distance of Chamoli from the airport is approx 220 km.
 From here the road is connected and taxi or car can take you all the way.

 The nearest railway station is Rishikesh Railway Station.
 The distance from the station to Chamoli is about 203 kilometers.
 Taxi or car service is well connected to the destination.